GrumpyCockatiel/ColorSwatchUtility/README.md

 # ColorSwatchUtility
-Some Swift 4 classes to write a list of colors to an Adobe ASE Swatch file.
+Some simple Swift 4 classes to write a list of colors to an Adobe ASE Swatch file.
+More to come.